 Cami Fuglsby, South Dakota State University

-Mark Goff, Michigan Department of State Police
+Mark Goff, Michigan State Police

 Lisa Hanson, Minnesota Bureau of Criminal Apprehension Forensic Science Laboratory